drowolath/cortex/README.md

 ### Running REST API
 A simple docker command will have you up and running

-`docker-compose -f docker-compose.yml up -d db cortex-api`
+`docker compose up -d db cortex-api`

 ### Running a MCP server

 The same goes for any MCP server you may have configured

-`docker-compose -f docker-compose.yml up -d github-mcp-1`
+`docker compose up -d github-mcp-1`

 and of course you can scale them `--scale github-mcp-1=$SCALE_COUNT`